Skip to main content

 - Bind together only similar-size materials, using adequate rubber banding to secure each package.

 - For each package, complete the appropriate routing slip with the following information:

 - Use the routing slip "Remarks" section to indicate if the materials are going to a specific library branch or individual in the destination library.
 If handwritten, print clearly and legibly and make the information large enough so that it can be easily read.

-- To permit proper stacking and to eliminate damage to books: cartons and bins must not be loaded above their sides.
-Materials will not be transported if containers are overloaded, inaccessible, improperly labeled, or improperly sorted.
+- To permit proper stacking and to eliminate damage to books: bins must not be loaded above their sides.
+Materials will not be transported if bins are overloaded, inaccessible, improperly labeled, or improperly sorted.

 - The weight of any bin may not exceed 40 pounds.

 - Libraries shall only use boxes if a state owned bin is not available.
 The dimensions of the box cannot exceed 20"L x 14" W x 8' H which is the dimensions of a standard Baker & Taylor book box.

 - All CDs and DVDs and other fragile or damageable items must be packaged in secured, heavy envelopes.
 Bubble style envelopes are preferred.